 Charlie Hester, Lead Slaughter Specialist/Auditor, was raised on his family’s farm in New Mexico.
-After graduating with at BBA, he left New Mexico and entered corporate America.
-After 30 years he has returned to his roots.
-Charlie currently lives in Texas where he serves as Business Manager of a vertically integrated family-owned food distribution network which includes a grassfed/natural ranch operation, organic farm, meat processing plant, health food store/restaurant and direct marketing at 14 area farmers’ markets.
-This ranch encompasses a sustainable cattle, hog, sheep, poultry and organic produce operation.
+After graduating with a BBA, he left New Mexico and entered corporate America.
+After 30 years he returned to his agricultural roots in Texas.
+Charlie previously served as Business Manager of a vertically integrated family-owned food distribution network which included a grassfed/natural ranch operation, organic farm, meat processing plant, health food store/restaurant and direct sales through 14 area farmers’ markets.
+Charlie is HACCP Certified, an Animal Welfare Office (AWO) and a Poultry Welfare Officer (PWO).

 Frank Morison, Lead Auditor, was raised on a family farm in Maryland producing poultry, cattle, hogs, corn, soybeans, wheat and hay, and eventually took over the farm.
 Frank has participated in a horse rescue program for racehorses and adopted two horses who are now a part of the family farm.
 He also works with various sustainable agricultural groups who utilize his technological knowledge and experience.
 He attends conferences and meetings related to building local food systems and is assisting on a project working toward building local food production.